dhaine/episensr.app/inst/app/www/selection_bias.md

 Alternatively provide a single positive selection-bias factor which is the ratio of the exposed versus unexposed selection probabilities comparing cases and noncases [(1 X 4) / (2 X 3) from above].

+The data for the example provided come from:

+- Stang A., Schmidt-Pokrzywniak A., Lehnert M., Parkin D.M., Ferlay J., Bornfeld
+  N. et al. Population-based incidence estimates of uveal melanoma in Germany.
+  Supplementing cancer registry data by case-control data.
+Eur J Cancer Prev 2006;15:165-70.